Frix-G/tas-frontend-challenge/README.md

       used [nivo chart](https://nivo.rocks/) to display it.
       Nivo provides a rich set of dataviz components, built on top of D3.js and React.

+      The page has also an animation on load.
+It is done using [framer motion](https://www.framer.com/motion/)

 - `apis/demo-api`: a [Nest.js](https://docs.nestjs.com/) rest api
     - I've used nestjs has REST API to serve the data.
       Postgres store the data